capooti/foss4g_2017_geonode_solr/docs/11_celery.md

 * it supports many message brokers (RabbitMQ, Redis, MongoDB, CouchDB, ...)
 * written in Python but it can operate with other languages
 * great integration with Django (it was born as a Django application)
-* it has great monitoring tools (Flower, django-celery-results)
+* great monitoring tools (Flower, django-celery-results)

 [RabbitMQ](https://www.rabbitmq.com) is the messabe broker which comes by default with GeoNode (it is possible to replace it with something different like Redis):